Ukraine Evacuating Citizens After Destruction Of Dam

 The Nova Kakhova Dam was one of the biggest reservoirs in Europe at 240 kilometres long and holding 18 cubic kilometres of water until it was blown up.

-The explosion not also destroyed the dam and caused flooding, but also led to 150 tonnes of oil spilling into Dnipro.
+The explosion not only destroyed the dam and caused flooding, but also led to 150 tonnes of oil spilling into Dnipro.

 UN’s Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, Martin Griffiths, has said the worst of the explosion is yet to be realised.